CiscoTestAutomation/CL-DevNet-2595/workshop.md

 In an effort to limit the hardware requirement for this workshop, we are going to be using **mocked devices**.
-They behave like *"simulated devices"*, but have limited interactability.
+They behave like *"simulated devices"*, but have limited interactivity.

 Note that this workshop does work on actual live devices - as long as you have the same topology and configuration.

-In otherwords, consider all calls to `mock_device_cli` be what you would've typically done to `telnet` or `ssh` to your device's console.
+In other words, consider all calls to `mock_device_cli` be what you would've typically done to `telnet` or `ssh` to your device's console.

 Type `help` in the device prompt to show the list of supported commands.
 Note